ericchase/mod--discord-web-client/README.md

 ### ./out

-In this folder, there is a userscript that applies fixes which cannot be done through css alone.
+In this folder, there is a userscript that applies fixes which cannot be done through CSS alone.
 Userscripts are used with extensions like Greasemonkey, Violentmonkey, Tampermonkey, etc that can inject JavaScript into websites.

 ### ./src-styles